Modern day slavery

 Where an employee reasonably believes that reporting a potential breach of the Fyffes Principles cannot be appropriately resolved with any of the mechanisms above, or that s/he might suffer retaliation or require confidentiality, employees should contact any member of the Fyffes Ethics Committee.
 The Fyffes Ethics Committee includes the Chief Corporate Affairs Officer, the Chief Human Resources Officer, the Global Head of Legal and the Global Director of Compliance.

 The Fyffes Ethics Hotline and grievances concerning the Fyffes Principles (including any grievances related to slavery and human trafficking) raised with a manager, human resources representative, line manager, or the Fyffes Ethics Committee are confidential.
-Complainants using the Fyffes Ethics Hotline who choose to remain anonymous will be provided with a unique identifying code so that the complaint can be assessed and investigated.
-If a complainant chooses to remain anonymous, it can reduce the speed and effectiveness of subsequent investigations.
+Complainants using the Fyffes Ethics Hotline who choose to remain anonymous can log onto the Hotline site to keep track of the complaint and how it has been assessed and investigated.

 The Ethics Committee assesses, investigates, agrees on an action plan, and resolves and reports on those complaints to the Board of Directors and our parent company Sumitomo, as outlined in the Grievance Procedures.
 The Fyffes Ethics Committee meets quarterly to advance the ethical agenda at Fyffes and on an ad hoc basis to deal with cases raised via any of the channels mentioned above.